Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Results and Analysis

 \subsection{Sensitivity to Perceptual Objectives}

-\textbf{Impact of IQA Metrics on Model Rankings:} Figure~\ref{fig:rankedMetrics} provides an aggregated overview of each technique’s performance across different IQA metrics, based on the Borda aggregation framework~\ref{subsec:bordaframework}.
+\textbf{Impact of IQA Metrics on Model Rankings:} Fig.\hyperref[fig:ranked]{~\ref*{fig:ranked}b)} provides an aggregated overview of each technique’s performance across different IQA metrics, based on the Borda aggregation framework~\ref{subsec:bordaframework}.
 It summarizes each architecture’s sensitivity to both perceptual and non-perceptual quality measures, using the value-rank $V_{m}^{d,s,t}$.
 The figure shows that different techniques exhibit varying rankings across the IQA metrics, indicating each architecture’s sensitivity to specific perceptual characteristics.
 As summarized in Table~\ref{tab:prevconfigs}, most prior works have evaluated performance using PSNR alone, which limits the understanding of the perceptual trade-offs.
 Incorporating a wider range of IQA metrics enables a more balanced and comprehensive evaluation, providing deeper insight into how different architectures optimize structural accuracy and perceptual realism.

-\textbf{Impact of Training Objective on Targeted Perceptual Improvements:} We analyze the role of objective design and its influence on targeted perceptual gains.
-To this end, we analyzed all the models to assess how modifications to the loss function influence their ability to capture improved texture fidelity.
-Fig.~\ref{fig:losschange} shows the changes in four texture-sensitive IQA metrics when the loss function is modified from L1-loss to more texture-preserving losses, the L1 + Gram loss, and the proposed hybrid pixel-gradient loss.
-Overall, the metrics indicate positive responses to the modified objectives, with the proposed hybrid gradient loss showing the most consistent improvements across all models.
-Figure~\ref{fig:divk2kloss} provides a qualitative assessment supporting this observation, showing improved texture fidelity that is evident from the sharper edges and distinct corner structures in the resulting super-resolved images.
+\textbf{Impact of Training Objective on Targeted Perceptual Improvements:} To study the role of objective design and its influence on targeted perceptual gains, we analyzed how modifications to the loss function influence a model’s ability to capture improved texture fidelity.
+Fig.~\ref{fig:losschange} shows the changes in four texture-sensitive IQA metrics when the loss function is modified from L1 to more texture-preserving perceptual objectives.
+We compare L1-Gram loss, which augments L1 with a Gram matrix consistency term to capture texture and style; VGG loss, defined as feature-space distance using a pretrained VGG network; and a hybrid pixel-gradient loss that combines L1 error with first-order gradient consistency to preserve edges and fine details.
+The details of the hybrid loss are presented in the Appendix.
+Overall, the metrics indicate positive responses to the modified objectives, with the hybrid gradient loss showing the most consistent improvements.
+Fig.~\ref{fig:divk2kloss} provides a qualitative assessment supporting this observation, showing improved texture fidelity that is evident from the sharper edges and distinct corner structures in the resulting super-resolved images.